 Arthur Cecil Montagu Griffin, Flying Officer, 116771, Royal Air Force Volunteer Reserve.
 Arthur was the son of George and Emma Griffin, and the husband of Marjorie Vernon Griffin, of Bayvil, Pembrokeshire.
 He served with 21 Squadron, Royal Air Force, which was a light bomber squadron, equipped with the De Havilland Mosquito.
 Arthur was killed when his Mosquito, Serial HR-516, was lost during a raid over the River Schelde, Holland on 28 May 1943.
 He was 33 years old, and is commemorated on the Runnymede Memorial, Surrey.
 Arthur does not seem to be commemorated locally.

 Thomas Gwyn Harries, Private, 14342641, The Middlesex Regt (Duke of Cambridge’s Own).
-Thomas was the son of Owen and Margaret Harries, and the husband of Elizabeth Mary Harries, of Parrog.
-He served in the 1/7th Battalion, Middlesex Regiment, which were a support unit to the 51st (Highland) Division.
-The 51st was mobilised at the outbreak of WW2 and they were sent to France and Belgium.
-In 1940, under French command, they fought a series of bold rearguard actions against the German advance, but were isolated and cut off at St Valery and were forced to surrender before they could be evacuated.
-The Division was reformed in England in 1941, and in June 1942 they were trained and ready and embarked for Egypt and the North African campaign.
-They fought in North Africa during El Alamein, Mareth, Medenine and Wadi Akarit, and later landed in Sicily.
-They were then moved back to the United Kingdom to prepare for the landings in North West Europe.
-Thomas had fought with the Division through the Normandy Battles, and through France and Belgium into Holland.
-After an epic march, and a series of battles, through Holland, the British reached the German border, and fought in the Battle of Reichswald.
+Thomas was born in 1913, the son of Owen Harries and Margaret Harries (nee Evans), of Blaenffynon, Brynberian, Eglwyswrw.
+He married Elizabeth Mary Howells in 1933 and the couple set up home at Bronrhiw, West Street, Newport.
+Thomas worked as a bricklayer prior to enlisting into the army and was posted to the 1/7th Battalion, Middlesex Regiment, which was a support unit in the 51st (Highland) Division.
+The 51st Division was mobilised at the outbreak of WW2 and sent to France and Belgium with the BEF.
+In 1940, under French command, it fought a series of bold rearguard actions against the German advance, but was isolated and cut off at St Valery, being forced to surrender before it could be evacuated.
+The Division was reformed in England in 1941, and in June 1942 embarked for Egypt and the North African campaign.
+The division fought in North Africa during El Alamein, Mareth, Medenine and Wadi Akarit, and later landed in Sicily.
+It was then moved back to Britain to prepare for the landings in North West Europe.
+Thomas had fought with the Division through the Normandy Battles, and through the drive north through France and Belgium into Holland.
+After an epic march, and a series of battles, through Holland, the British crossed the Rhine into Germany.
 Thomas was killed in action on 12 April 1945 aged 32, and is buried in Reichswald Forest War Cemetery, Germany.

 Trevor David Hoskins, Midshipman, Royal Naval Volunteer Reserve.
-Trevor was the son of William David and Eva Ann Hoskins, of Luton, Bedfordshire.
-He served with the RNVR at H.M.S.
-Byrsa, which was the Royal Naval establishment at Naples.
-Trevor died on 13 February 1946, aged just 19, and is buried at Phaleron War Cemetery, Greece.
+Trevor was born in 1926, the son of Doctor William David Hoskins and Eva Ann Hoskins (nee Rees), of Luton, Bedfordshire.
+His father had been born in Newport in 1897, but had left west Wales to study as a Doctor.
+Trevor enlisted into the Royal Naval Volunteer Reserve in the summer of 1943 and towards the end of the war was posted to HMS Byrsa, which was the Royal Naval establishment at Naples.
+Trevor died on active service in Greece on 13 February 1946.
+The 19-year-old was buried in Phaleron War Cemetery, Greece.

 John Anthony Hughes-Rees, D.F.M., Flying Officer (Pilot), 113942, Royal Air Force Volunteer Reserve.
-John was the son of Anthony Hughes-Rees, and of Anne Hughes-Rees, of Newport.
-He joined 609 Squadron, RAFVR on the 18th September 1940 at Middle Wallop as a Sergeant pilot.
-On 25th September his engine failed and he crash landed at Glastonbury in Supermarine Spitfire L1008.
-On the 8th July 1941 he was shot down in combat with several Messerschmitt Bf109’s and baled out of his Supermarine Spitfire.
+John was born in London in 1920, the son of Anthony Hughes-Rees, and of Anne Hughes-Rees (nee Davies).
+His parents from Newport, but had left their home town to run their own farm at Streatham, but after retiring returned to live at Virginia House, Newport.
+John enlisted into the Royal Air Force Volunteer Reserve and trained as a pilot before being posted to 609 Squadron, RAF at RAF Middle Wallop as a Sergeant Pilot on 18 September 1940.
+On 25 September his engine failed and he crash landed at Glastonbury in Supermarine Spitfire L1008.
+On 8 July 1941 he was shot down in combat with several Messerschmitt Bf109’s and baled out of his Supermarine Spitfire.
 John was rescued by Air Sea Rescue off the Goodwin Sands at 06:30hrs.
-John was then awarded the Distinguished Flying Medal for his gallant flying, gazetted on 8 August, 1941.
-His citation read ‘This airman has completed a large number of operational sorties against the enemy and has destroyed at least four of their aircraft.
+John was then awarded the Distinguished Flying Medal for his gallant flying.
+His citation was published in the London Gazette of 8 August 1941 and read: ‘This airman has completed a large number of operational sorties against the enemy and has destroyed at least four of their aircraft.
 In. every engagement he has shown courage and enterprise.’
-John returned to his Squadron in November 1941, and was commissioned in December.
-In March 1942 he was posted to 73 OTU at Abu Sueir in Egypt as a Flying Instructor, and was promoted to Flying Officer in October 1942.
-Sadly John Hughes-Rees contracted Poliomyelitis and died 30 April 1943, aged 22, and was buried at Moascar War Cemetery.
-John is recorded as a Fighter Ace, having 4 and 1 shared destroyed, 1 probably destroyed and 1 damaged.
+John returned to his Squadron in November 1941, and was commissioned Pilot Officer in December.
+In March 1942 he was posted as a flying instructor to 73 Operational Training Unit at RAF Abu Sueir in Egypt, and was promoted to Flying Officer in October 1942.
+Sadly john took ill at Abu Sueir and was admitted to No. 6 General Hospital, suffering from headaches and general weakness.
+On the day after admission he woke to find he could not move his limbs, then his breathing began to fail and he died of acute anterior poliomyelitis on 30 April 1943.
+The 22-year-old was buried in Moascar War Cemetery, Egypt.
+John is recorded as a Fighter Ace, having 4 kills and 1 shared destroyed, with a further 1 probably destroyed and 1 damaged.

 Arthur John Alexander Llewellin, Squadron Leader, 39998, Royal Air Force.
 Arthur was born on 15 January 1917, the son of Arthur Ernest Llewellin and Lillian Mary Llewellin (nee Oliver), of Barclays Bank, James Street, New Tredegar.
 The family later resided at Llysdeg, Victoria Road, Newport.
 Arthur joined the RAF in June 1937 and after training as a pilot, joined 19 Squadron on 7 November 1938.
 He had a spell as an instructor before being posted to 255 Squadron at Kirton-in-Lindsey on 28 November 1940.
 Several months prior to his posting he married Pamela Frances Orr, of Woodford Wells, Essex.
 In October 1941 Arthur was given command of 232 Squadron, which had fought during the Battle of Britain, flying Hurricanes.
 In November 1941 the squadron embarked for overseas service, but by the time the convoy arrived in South Africa, the Japanese had attacked the Far East and 232 Squadron was diverted to Singapore.
 On 13 January 1942, the ground echelon disembarked at Singapore but the squadron’s pilots were embarked in HMS Indomitable two days later and flown off to Java on 27 January from a point 50 miles south of Christmas Island, as the Singapore airfields had become untenable.
 Air and Ground echelons were reunited at Palembang in Sumatra on 2 February but the Japanese landings forced a withdrawal to Java on 15 February.
 Arthur was killed while taking off from Singapore on 7 February 1942, when his Hurricane struggled to gain height and struck the mast of a junk, sending him crashing into Keppel Harbour.
 Arthur was 25 years old and is commemorated on the Singapore Memorial.
 (The CWGC give his date of death as 24 March 1942, but Brian Cull’s book ‘Hurricanes Over Singapore’ gives 7 February 1942, which is more likely to be correct).
 His brother-in-law, Kenneth Stanley Chessum, also fell during the war whilst serving with the RAF.

-Thomas Abadnego Nicholas, Chief Officer, Merchant Navy.
-Thomas was the son of Daniel and Mary Nicholas, of Newport, and served in the Merchant Navy aboard the M.V.
-Fook On (Hong Kong).
-Thomas was taken prisoner when the Japanese captured the city of Hong Kong, and was imprisoned in the infamous Stanley POW Camp.
+Thomas Abednego Nicholas, Chief Officer, Merchant Navy.
+Thomas was born in 1893, the son of Daniel Nicholas and Mary Nicholas, of Parrog Road, Newport.
+He left home as a young man to join the Mercantile Marine, serving throughout the Great War.
+Following the Armistice, Thomas remained in the now Merchant Navy, rising to Chief Officer by the time that the Second World War erupted.
+He was serving aboard the Hong Kong registered merchant vessel M.V.
+Fook On.
+Unfortunately for the crew of Fook On, it was captured by the Japanese following their assault on Hong Kong which began on 8 December 1941, the same day as their attack on Pearl Harbour.
+The battle raged for two weeks until the Commonwealth forces garrisoned on Hong Kong were forced to surrender on 25 December, and following heavy losses, some 10,000 survivors were taken into captivity.
+Thomas was among those taken prisoner when Hong Kong fell, and was imprisoned in the infamous Stanley POW Camp.
 He became ill due to the terrible conditions in the camp and died there of tuberculosis and heart failure on 31 October 1942.
 He was 48 years old, and is buried in Stanley Military Cemetery, Hong Kong.

 Thomas Summers, Driver, T/3704863, Royal Army Service Corps.
-Thomas was the son of Hercules and Mary Ann Summers, and the husband of Morfydd Summers, of Newport.
-He served in the Royal Army Service Corps, attached to the II Corps Ammunition Park, as part of the BEF in France in 1939, and was killed in action during the epic retreat to Dunkirk on 26 May, 1940 aged 36.
-Thomas is buried in Dozinghem Military Cemetery, Belgium
+Thomas was born in 1904, the son of Hercules Summers and Mary Ann Summers (nee Bruton), of 63, Kennard Street, Ynysboeth, Abercynon.
+He married Morfydd Richards, of Channel View, Newport, in 1932.
+Thomas was probably already serving in the army when war erupted, as he embarked for France with the II Corps Ammunition Park, Royal Army Service Corps, as part of the BEF in France in 1939.
+He was wounded during the epic retreat to Dunkirk in May 1940.
+Thomas died of his wounds on 26 May 1940, aged 36.
+He is buried in Dozinghem Military Cemetery, Belgium.

 Thomas Daniel Varney, Assistant Steward, Merchant Navy.
-Thomas was the son of James Davies Varney and Diza Varney, of Newport.
-He served in the Merchant Navy aboard S.S.
-Norman Monarch (Glasgow).
-She was originally scheduled to be part of Convoy HX-125, but had been switched to the next, HX-126, which departed Halifax on 10 May, 1941.
-The cargo of the Norman Monarch was wheat, bound for Barry.
-On the night of 9/10 May, 1941 a torpedo struck the starboard side of the ship.
+Thomas was born on 17 April 1920, the son of James Davies Varney and Diza Varney (nee Daniel), of Glan Towy, Church Street, Newport.
+He left home as a young man to enlist into the Merchant Navy and following the outbreak of war was posted aboard the Glasgow registered merchant steamer, S.S.
+Norman Monarch, which was owned by the Monarch SS Co Ltd. Norman Monarch departed from Halifax, Nova Scotia, laden with a cargo of 8,300 tons of wheat, destined for Barry.
+She was originally scheduled to be part of Convoy HX-125, but had been switched to the next, HX-126, which departed Halifax on 10 May 1941. the night of 9/10 May 1941 a torpedo struck the starboard side of the ship.
 Water flooded in, and at daylight the crew were ordered to abandon ship.
 They moved via the ships lifeboats to the waiting S.S.
 Harpagus, and they rejoined the convoy, with no casualties.
-However at 23.20 on 20 May the Harpagus was torpedoed, and sank in about 3 minutes.
+However at 23.20 on 20 May 1941 the Harpagus was torpedoed, and sank in about three minutes.
 Thomas was killed during his second encounter with a U-Boat in ten days.
 He was just 21 years old, and is commemorated on the Tower Hill Memorial, London.